-- A. Height/setback ratio requirements.
-No part of a principal building on a residential lot shall exceed the following height limitations for all of the following: front yard, the side yard and the rear yard, based upon the distance of that portion of such building from the subject property line. - B. Additional side yard setback requirements for second stories.
+No part of a principal building on a residential lot shall exceed the following height limitations for all

+B. Additional side yard setback requirements for second stories.
 [Requirements apply to new homes and substantial improvements.]

 - (1) In the R District: - a.
 Minimum additional side yard setback for second story: additional 8 feet from side yard first floor wall. - b.
 If the residence is to have one side elevation as a two-story single plane, then the two-story side will have a minimum side yard of 25 feet with an aggregate of 50 feet. - c.
 If the residence is to have each side elevation as a two-story single plane, each side yard will require a minimum side yard of 25 feet with an aggregate of 60 feet. - d.
 Subsections a, b, and c apply, unless: - (1) less than 75% of the second floor (height) is built within the roof structure with the eave of the roof located at a height no greater than the point that is a dimension defined by half the height of the second floor; or, - (2) if the second floor (along the side elevation) is less than 75% of the depth of the first floor along the side elevation and does not have a two-story wall in the front or rear elevation.
-This requirement is applicable to the first 12 feet of each side of the twostory element of the second floor.
-(See Figure 4A below).
+This requirement is applicable to the first 12 feet of each side of the two-story element of the second floor.
+(See Figure 4A).